justincbagley/piranha/README.md

 #### _BEASTRunner_
 [BEASTRunner](https://github.com/justincbagley/PIrANHA/blob/master/BEASTRunner/BEASTRunner.sh) automates conducting multiple runs of BEAST1 or BEAST2 (Drummond et al. 2012; Bouckaert et al. 2014) XML input files on a remote supercomputing cluster that uses SLURM resource management with PBS wrappers, or a TORQUE/PBS resource management system.
 See the BEASTRunner [README](https://github.com/justincbagley/PIrANHA/blob/master/BEASTRunner/BEASTRunner_README.txt) for more information.

+#### _BEAST_PathSampling_
+The BEAST_PathSampling directory is a new area of development within PIrANHA in which I am actively coding scripts to (1) edit BEAST v2+ XML files for paths sampling and (2) automate moving/running the new path sampling XML files to/on a supercomputer.
+This is very new stuff, as of January 2017.

 ## ACKNOWLEDGEMENTS

 I gratefully acknowledge *Nayoki Takebayashi*, who wrote and freely provided some Perl scripts I have used in PIrANHA.
 I also thank the Brigham Young University Fulton Supercomputing Lab (FSL) for providing computational resources used during the development of this software.
 J.C.B. received stipend support from a Ciência Sem Fronteiras (Science Without Borders) postdoctoral fellowship from the Brazilian Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq; Processo 314724/2014-1).
 Lab and computer space was also supplied by The University of Alabama, during an internship in the Lozier Lab in the UA Department of Biological Sciences.